MindOrbit/CON5013/README.md

     app.run(debug=True)
 ```

 That's it!
-Your Flask app now has a powerful console interface.
+Your Flask app now has a powerful console interface ready to use whether you installed from PyPI or directly from GitHub.

 ### Access Your Console